 Exceptional developments that could lead to inappropriately high remuneration for a member of the Management Board are countered by the cap on the annual bonus (see heading 5 above).
-If exceptional developments lead to inappropriately low remuneration, the Company may, by resolution of the Supervisory Board, grant a discretionary bonus to a member of the Management Board in the event of special performance and successes (see heading 5 above).
+If exceptional developments lead to inappropriately low remuneration, the Company may, by resolution of the Supervisory Board, grant a discretionary bonus to a member of the Management Board in the event of special performance and successes; however, this should only be considered in justified exceptional cases (see heading 5 above).

 In addition, Section 87a (2) sentence 2 AktG allows the Supervisory Board to temporarily derogate from the remuneration system if this is necessary to serve the long-term interests of the Company and if the remuneration system specifies the procedural conditions under which the derogation can be applied and the elements of the remuneration system from which a derogation is possible.
 Procedurally, any such derogation requires an explicit resolution of the Supervisory Board determining the duration of the derogation, the derogation as such and the specific reason for it.
-Substantively speaking, the Supervisory Board may derogate from the following elements of the remuneration system: (i) provisions regarding procedure, remuneration structure and amount as well as (ii) individual remuneration components.
-In particular, the relative proportion accounted for by the individual remuneration components and their respective preconditions may be derogated from and the fixed remuneration salary may also be temporarily set at a different level in individual cases if this is in the long-term interest of the Company.
-Examples include alignment of the remuneration system in the event of a significant change in corporate strategy that requires a change in incentives, or external circumstances such as a severe economic crisis.
+Substantively speaking, the Supervisory Board may derogate from the following elements of the 2024 Remuneration System: provisions regarding procedure, remuneration structure and amount (including the maximum remuneration) as well as modifications to individual remuneration components.
+In particular, the respective relative proportions accounted for by the individual remuneration components and their respective preconditions may be derogated from and the fixed salary may also be temporarily set at a different level in individual cases if this is in the long-term interest of the Company.
+Examples include alignment of the 2024 Remuneration System in the event of a significant change in corporate strategy that requires a change in incentives, or external circumstances such as a severe economic crisis.